itfanr/ros2-wiki/About-ROS-Interfaces.md

 ```
 Note:
 - string values must be defined in single `'` or double quotes `"`
-- currently string values are not excaped
+- currently string values are not escaped

 ### 2.2 Constants
 Each constant definition is like a field description with a default value, except that this value can never be changed programatically.
 This value assignment is indicated by use of an equal '=' sign, e.g.